-A headache along with neck pain may be related to muscles which refer pain to the head.
-We have discussed neck strain and detailed how the a muscle may radiate pain to areas of the head.
-A particular area located in the is neck most often related to headaches.
+A headache with neck pain may be related to muscles which refer pain to the head.
+We have discussed strain of the neck muscles and detailed how a muscle may radiate pain from the neck to areas of the head.
+A particular area located in the neck is most often related to headaches.

 The muscles illustrated here are related to headache from the jaw line to the side of the head.
 The “X” marks the area of strain and the red areas indicate pain referred to the head.
 This area is important because many of the neck muscles involved in a headache connect to the area right above at the base of the skull.

 Follow the diagram of the suboccipital muscles to see the relationship between headache and neck pain.

 Sometimes when you have a headache, you will feel the sore muscles at the top of the neck

 The first thing if you have a headache and neck pain is to make sure you do not have a fever, as this could indicate a more serious problem requiring immediate medical attention.

 This type of headache neck pain we are talking about may be related to chronic muscular strain of the neck associated with changes in posture of the head and neck, muscle tension and stressful situations at work or home.
 Movement may create pain from the neck to the corresponding area in the head.
 Pain ranging from mild to more severe may be associated with this, however there is no throbbing and the pain may change, increasing or decreasing when pressing into the muscle.
 The headache can vary in duration and may only be a couple of hours to couple of days or even weeks.